 The mission of the Crawford County Health Department Health and Family Services is to provide a wide range of health services that have a demonstrated need in the community, giving priority to those services which are not or cannot be provided at an affordable rate by other sectors of the community.
 The Health and Family Services Department will service all residents of Crawford County and the surrounding areas, without regard to race, creed, color, national origin, or economic status.

 Health and Family Services strives to empower all individuals and families to receive basic health care so that they may sustain life and live to their fullest potential as dignified and worthy human beings with rights and responsibilities as citizens of Kansas.
 To that end, we create, encourage and advocate opportunities for personal change by providing consumer focused services and consumer driven interagency collaboration in southeast Kansas.

 Fees are based on family size and income.
 Individual payment plans can be arranged.
 No one is denied service because of inability to pay

 Program for a pregnant or parenting female ages 10-21.
 She receives individualized services to assist them with personal, social, and community resources.

-is a prenatal education program that educates pregnant women and their partners on prenatal care, pregnancy health, labor & delivery, infant feeding, infant care, safe sleep, and postpartum care.
+Healthy Beginnings is a prenatal education program that educates pregnant women and their partners on prenatal care, pregnancy health, labor & delivery, infant feeding, infant care, safe sleep, and postpartum care.
 The program consists of six 2 hour sessions that are held at the Health Department.
 Participants can earn incentives like car seats and pack n plays for attending all six sessions.
-Call 231-3200 for more information.

 The Baby and Me Tobacco Free program